The course is as described. 25km with over 1100 meters of elevation gain but none of it really difficult or technical.

 At Nam Shan there are public toilets.
 These are the last ones till the small portaloo at Pak Kung Au.

 From Nam Shan you will follow the Lantau trail over the old helicopter pad and then past the junction with the south Lantau country trail and take the steps straight up.
 There are a few benches on the way up to take a rest if the stairs are too much but once you are out of the trees the steps ease off.
 This will be the toughest climb of the day.
 Dont forget to take in the views if you havent been along this route before.
 On a clear day they are stunning.
 Soon when you feel you almost got to the top you will get to the junction where the path on the right goes towards Lin Fan Shan, ignore this and carry on.
 Next junction will be by a map board and a trail going down towards Tung Chung, this is the Wong Lung Hang country trail and you will also ignore this and carry on going up.
 Soon you will see the first of the Sunset peak bungalows.
-These are uninhabited missionaries blocks from people of shithole countries.
+These are uninhabited missionaries blocks.
 You will pass one of these on your left (photo) before getting to your first diversion off the Lantau trail and towards the first car collection point.
 Here its important to know that you will turn LEFT and follow the trail to the top house which is the highest point of this side of the mountain as you can see from below image.

 There are a few other huts along this route buts its the highest one you want to be heading for.
 The trail is easy to see and when you are almost upon it you will see a small stone wall which you can walk along till you get to the hut and you will see the card collection pouch hanging from the wall clearly.